Habbagint History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The rich and ancient history of the Habbagint family name dates back to the time of the Anglo-Saxon tribes of Britain.
 It comes from the name Hobb, a pet form of the personal name Robert.
 This name was supplemented by the common diminutive suffix -kin.
 Thus, the original form of the surname Habbagint was Hobbe-kin.
-CITATION[CLOSE]

 Early Origins of the Habbagint family